learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

   print "x is not very interesting"
 ```
 #Student Mini Challenge
-In your practice.py try writing a conditional statement with an if condition, elsif condition and else condition
+In your practice.py try writing a conditional statement with an if condition, elif condition and else condition

  * **Pick a Number:** Write a program that makes the user guess a number 1-10.
 If their guess is correct, tell them they've won.
 If their guess is too high or too low, give the user a hint. you will need to use python's `input()` method.
   * `userGuess = input('Guess a number between 1-10')`